 Teams comprising members not more than twenty in number from the participating colleges can choose any one area of the healthcare law and are required to draft a law to form part of the proposed National Health Code.
-For instance, it may be related to right to health care, quality services, regulation of health care institutions and professionals, reformation of medical education, rights of patients and patient complaint mechanisms, drug research and clinical trials and among others to name a few.
+Following are the proposed themes desired to be addressed in the competition.

 1) Right to health and healthcare as fundamental right

 2) Regulation for medical practitioners and professional registration requirements